ashfarhangi/Algorithms_Data_Structures_Notes/README.md

 # Data Structures and Algorithms

-These notes can be used to find top patterns for each category.
+These notes can be used to find top patterns for each category of questions and concepts.
 Note that reading these notes can be much faster than watching videos.
-Moreover, it can take only take an evening to refresh your knowledge or understand the important part of each pattern.
-I highly recommend the following materials (ordered by importance).
-This repository provides the notes taken from all these sources.
+Also, it can be used to refresh your knowledge or understand the important parts of each pattern.
+This repository provides the key information presented from all these sources:

 -  [Udacity nano degree: Data Structures and Algorithms](https://www.udacity.com/course/data-structures-and-algorithms-nanodegree--nd256)
 -  [Data Structures and Algorithmic Thinking With Python](https://www.amazon.com/Data-Structure-Algorithmic-Thinking-Python/dp/8192107590)
--  [Data Structures, Algorithms, and Machine Learning Optimization](https://www.oreilly.com/library/view/data-structures-algorithms/9780137644889/) [If you are intrested in ML]
+-  [Data Structures, Algorithms, and Machine Learning Optimization](https://www.oreilly.com/library/view/data-structures-algorithms/9780137644889/) [If you are interested in ML]
 -  [Bari's YouTube playlist](https://www.youtube.com/watch?v=0IAPZzGSbME&list=PLDN4rrl48XKpZkf03iYFl-O29szjTrs_O) [If you are a beginner]

 # 1. Foundation
 -   By large, CS concepts can be standalone.
 However, you might need to build upon other elements.
-For instance, in ML, there is a need for Linear Algebra, Calculus and Statistics.
+For instance, in ML, there is a need for Linear Algebra, Calculus, and Statistics.
 ![](media/outline.png)
 -   Reasons for using DSA in ML:
     -   Finding the correct DS for various situations
         -   Be thoughtful for time/space complexity in:
             -   Model Training
-            -   Model deployment in larger scale
+            -   Model deployment on a larger scale
-                -   Software 2.0: Assuming the fixed batch size, Deep Learning algos typically have a constant time/space  complexity (GPU/RAM)
-        -   Implement ML models as graphs

 Source: [Data Structures, Algorithms, and Machine Learning Optimization](https://www.oreilly.com/library/view/data-structures-algorithms/9780137644889/)
 # 2. Big O Notion